reedshea/greyscale/readme.md

-# macOS Grayscale shortcut app
+# macOS greyscale shortcut app

 The AppleScript in the `script` file can be used to create a macoOS App that toggles between color and greyscale.